 I didn’t take a cab so can’t advise on that.
-However, there was a day I tried to grab a cab from the road but no taxis passed by at all, due to the low tourist season.
-Your best bet would be to take the taxi directly from the taxi-station at Fira’s main square, or arrange for a taxi in advanced.
+However, there was a day I tried to grab a cab from the road but no taxis passed by at all, due to the lack of tourists in low season.
+No one walks on the road during winter when it rains!
+Your best bet would be to take the taxi directly from the taxi-station at Fira’s main square, or arrange for a taxi in advance.

 The roads in Santorini wind around a lot and there are also plenty of slopes everywhere.
-For safety reasons, it is advised to not commute around on bicycles.
+For your safety, I would think it’s not advisable for you to commute around on bicycles.